Career & Higher Education

 There are many local and free training and non-degree credential programs available that can help you increase your employability and paycheck!
 These programs are short-term commitments that will help you quickly increase your employability for free.

-• KC Scholars offers a short-term pathway program for adults 18+ to participate in training programs that are completed in a year or less.
-Participants work with a Scholar Advocate and train in areas such as information technology, healthcare, manufacturing, or construction.
+• Great Jobs KC allows participants to work with a Scholar Advocate and train in areas such as information technology, healthcare, manufacturing, logistics/warehousing, construction, or service careers.
 This program also connects participants to support services such as childcare and transportation.

 • Goodwill: Offers free certifications in various industries: Grow with Google programs including social media marketing, and IBM Skills Build program including cybersecurity, data analyst, and customer service.
 Check out their website for all program offerings.